Courses & Groups 2019

 About our courses

 Courses are a bit like an evening class.
 A facilitator will explain ideas and techniques and open up discussions.
 Sessions are very informal with a friendly and welcoming atmosphere.
 Each group has a maximum of 10 people.
-This is not group therapy.
 While we welcome participation, you don’t have to share secrets or say anything at all if you don’t want to.

 The courses are mainly based on cognitive behavioural therapy (CBT).
 We will focus on how you think, so you can change the way you feel and act.
 All of this will be explained at the first session.

-Men Overcoming Anger This 6 week course explores anger and aggression, developing skills and techniques to help us cope better, understand our anger and minimise our aggression.
+Men Overcoming Anger – This 6 week course explores anger and aggression, developing skills and techniques to help you cope better, understand your anger and minimise your aggression.
 By changing old patterns of anger we cultivate a sense of well-being.

-Building Self-Esteem for Women.
-A 6 week program supporting women between 18 and 24 years to work towards a more confident and secure sense of self.
-The group is interactive and involves discussions where we learn how to understand of ourselves and our vulnerabilities.
+Building Self-Esteem for Women – A 6 week program supporting women between 18 and 24 years to work towards a more confident and secure sense of self.
+The group is interactive and involves discussions where we learn how to understand ourselves and our vulnerabilities.
 This leads participants to discover and develop their natural strength.

 Grounded! – This course is designed to help men to explore how the concept of masculinity contributes to shaping their identity.
 There is a myth that women are the only ones allowed to have mood swings, but men are allowed to have them too.
 The course can help men identify the triggers that cause them to experience the anxiety, stress, frustration, sadness and anger that can be associated with body chemistry and loss of male identity.

 For further information about any of our courses or groups, call 0117 952 5742 and ask for Dee